 The only downside is that the winter months are also the peak season in Namibia.
 The weather is cool enough for mosquitos to have made a home elsewhere, and the animal sightings are clearer, which means more humans.

-The best time to visit is in October when you have the hottest days and all of the animals flock to the watering holes.
+The best time to visit is in October when the days are hottest, and the animals flock to the watering holes.

 How To Get To Etosha

-There are a couple of ways that you can get to Etosha with your band of merry family members.
+You can get to Etosha with your band of merry family members in a couple of ways.

 You’ll most likely have to fly internationally and end up somewhere in Windhoek or Walvis Bay.
 Nonetheless, both are amazing places to be in before your official safari journey begins.